TurboGears/tg2docs/docs/main/Extensions/Geo/FeatureServerTutorial.rst

     $(tg2env)  curl -d @postdata.json http://localhost:8080/roads/3.json

-.. todo:: RESTful usually implies using edit in the url, but that's
+.. todo:: Difficulty: Easy.
+RESTful usually implies using edit in the url, but that's
           not here.
 Same for delete, below.
 Also, do we actually require using 3.json for the id?
 Or will just 3 work?